TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 - Using whitespace characters (e.g. spaces or tabs) to create space between letters in a word or to create visual structure, like columns.
 - Creating lists purely with text, rather than using meaningful list elements.

+Most of these issues must either be tested with a screen reader or by reading through the content manually.

 ### Referring to an Element's Formatting

-There are a couple things to watch out for with formatting conveying meaning.
-One is as mentioned, where formatting is applied to content in order to convey additional information beyond that provided in the text, but another can occur when writing instructions that refer to interactive elements on the page or elsewhere.
+Another issue can occur when writing instructions that refer to interactive elements on the page or elsewhere.
 If the elements are described using solely sensory characteristics (shape, color...), then whether or not the element is accessible, screen reader users will not know what to search for.

 <!-- For this exercise, there are three goals:
     1. Learners can transfer what they've learned about one type of formatting to other types of formatting.